A190nux/Hand-Gesture-Controlled-Puzzle-Game-Backend/README.md

 - **Metrics**: Processing time included in responses
 - **Logs**: Structured logging with timestamps
 - **Docker health checks**: Built-in container health monitoring
+- **Average Prediction Time**: A separate metric for prediction time because response time is not a valid indicator for performance in this case
+- **Confidence and Landmarks Distribution**: To check for data drift and model degredation
+- **CPU and Memory Usage**: For server performance statistics

 ## Troubleshooting